-The Office of Retirement Services (ORS) Financial Services, within Department of Technology, Management & Budget (DTMB), did not have sufficient controls to ensure that they properly classified MSERS's financial activity (Finding 1).
+The Office of Retirement Services (ORS) and Financial Services, within the Department of Technology, Management & Budget (DTMB), did not have sufficient controls to ensure that they properly classified MSPRS's financial activity (Finding 1).

-Noncompliance and Other Matters Material to the Financial Statements
+Noncompliance and Other Matters

+Material to the Financial Statements

-We did not identify any instances of noncompliance other or matters applicable to the financial statements that are required to be reported under Government Auditing Standards.
+We did not identify any instances of noncompliance or other matters applicable to the financial statements that are required to be reported under Government Auditing Standards.